Karren Brady: Political career

 Brady hinted that she would be interested in a career in politics in the future during an interview with The Daily Telegraph in March 2013.
 In an interview with The Daily Telegraph, Margot James, MP, said: "I think she'd be a great asset.
 I have a great respect for her success in business.".
 The feature also suggested that Brady should be made a peer to bring more women into politics and to resolve the UK's financial problems.
-‘But Baroness Brady would be able to make an invaluable contribution to both business and politics.
-David Cameron should give her a peerage without delay – and she should accept it.’
+'But Baroness Brady would be able to make an invaluable contribution to both business and politics.
+David Cameron should give her a peerage without delay – and she should accept it.'
 On 30 September 2013, Brady addressed the Conservative Party Conference in Manchester on the subjects of small businesses and supporting George Osborne's policies as Chancellor of the Exchequer, and she was also appointed the government's Small Business Ambassador.

 On 8 August 2014, it was reported that Brady would become a Conservative life peer in the House of Lords.
 On 22 September 2014 she was created Baroness Brady, of Knightsbridge in the City of Westminster.
 On 26 October 2015, Brady was involved in a controversial House of Lords vote over proposed cuts to tax credits, voting with the Government in favour of the plan.

 In February 2019, the Daily Telegraph reported that she was facing questioning about her role in non-disclosure agreements (NDAs) relating to allegations of misbehaviour on the part of the businessman Philip Green.

 Personal life

-In 1995, Brady married Canadian footballer Paul Peschisolido, who played for Birmingham City for two seasons, 1992–93 and 1993–94.
+In 1995, Brady married Canadian soccer player Paul Peschisolido, who played for Birmingham City for two seasons, 1992–93 and 1993–94.
 In 1996, she had her first child, a girl named Sophia.
 She had around six weeks off work after the birth of her second child, a boy named Paolo.
+At 54, she became a grandmother when Sophia gave birth to a baby boy in March 2024.

 Brady lives in the Knightsbridge area of London with her husband.
 They also have a property in the village of Knowle in the West Midlands and her husband owns a house in Canada.

 In 2006, Brady underwent a full-body MRI scan as part of a medical screen, which unexpectedly discovered a potentially fatal cerebral aneurysm.
 Doctors told Brady at the time that she had a 30 per cent chance of dying from the condition, and that it was a miracle that she had survived the births of her two children.
 In February 2006, she underwent urgent neurosurgery to prevent the aneurysm from rupturing.
 She made a full recovery, and was back at work about one month later.

 Despite claims that Brady is a supporter of Arsenal, she states on her official website that her footballing loyalties have only ever been with the two clubs she has represented.